assembler/attachinary/README.md

 # Attachinary

 Handling image and raw file attachments with ease.
 It uses [Cloudinary](http://cloudinary.com) as storage.

+It is structured as mountable rails engine.

 ## Installation